Yassine-64/Delivery-Manager-App/README.md

 - The application provides options to refresh data in real-time to ensure up-to-date information is displayed.
 - You can interact with the tables using standard operations such as selecting items and performing actions like adding or removing records.

-## Important Notes:
-- Please ensure to log out after completing your tasks to maintain security.
-- For any technical issues or queries, please contact the system administrator or technical support.

 Thank you for using the Delivery Manager App Guide.
 We hope this guide helps you effectively manage deliveries and operations using the Delivery Manager application.